SmogDr/edar_coursebook/docs/06-string_date.md

 2. The existence of time zones means that date-time values can change with location
 3. Date-time strings can be separated with spaces, colons, commas, slashes, dashes, or a mix of all those together (see Table \@ref(tab:date-times-1))

-The `{base}` R function to convert between `character` classes and `date-time` classes is the function `strptime()`, which is short for *"**str**ing **p**arse into date-**time**"*.
+The base R function to convert between `character` classes and `date-time` classes is the function `strptime()`, which is short for *"**str**ing **p**arse into date-**time**"*.
 I mention this function not because I encourage you to use it but because I want you to be able to recognize it.
 The function has over 39 conversion specifications that it can take as arguments.
 That is to say, this function not simple to master.
-If you are a glutton for punishment, I invite you to read the R Documentation `?strptime`.
+If you are a glutton for punishment, I invite you to read the R Documentation with `?strptime`.

-Here are a few `{base}` R functions for working with date-time objects that are worth knowing:
+Here are a few base R functions for working with date-time objects that are worth knowing:

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:base-r-times)Basic Date-time functions</caption>